sharraji12/gemini-2-live-api-demo/README.md

 - Real-time video streaming from the user's webcam
 - Real-time screen sharing from the user's screen
 - Function calling
+- Transcription of the model's audio (if Deepgram API key provided)
 - Built with vanilla JavaScript (no dependencies)
 - Mobile-friendly